List of A-League Men clubs: Table

 All statistics here refer to time in the A-League Men only.
-A-League Men teams playing in the 2022–23 season are indicated in bold, while founding members of the A-League Men are shown in italics.
+A-League Men teams playing in the 2025–26 season are indicated in bold, while founding members of the A-League Men are shown in italics.

 As of the 2007–08 season, New Zealand Knights were disbanded from the A-League, as they were replaced by the Wellington Phoenix.

 In 2009, the A-League marked the addition of two new teams both from Queensland which was the Gold Coast United and North Queensland Fury who made their debuts for the 2009–10 season.

-In late 2009 Sydney Rovers FC were awarded the license rights to join the A-League provisionally for the 2011-12 season, which would have made them the 11th team in the league, with a 12th team license to be awarded at a later date to even the numbers of participants.
+In late 2009 Sydney Rovers FC were awarded the license rights to join the A-League provisionally for the 2011–12 season, which would have made them the 11th team in the league, with a 12th team license to be awarded at a later date to even the numbers of participants.
 One year later the Rovers license was withdrawn due to financial concerns.

 The North Queensland Fury only lasted two seasons in the A-League and Gold Coast United lasted three.
 In Gold Coast's third and final season, new Melbourne club, Melbourne Heart joined the league which brought the total number of teams to 11.
 In 2012 Gold Coast United were disbanded after low crowds from the A-League and Clive Palmer withdrawing his funding from the team after clashing with the FFA.

-A new Sydney team Western Sydney Wanderers joined the league.
+New Sydney team Western Sydney Wanderers joined the league in 2012–13 season.

 The number of teams in the A-League stayed the same for six years until it was announced that Western United will play in the A-League in 2019 with Macarthur FC joining in 2020.

+Auckland will once again host an A-League team from 2024–25 onwards, with Bill Foley being awarded a licence to own the club in November 2023.
+The Australian Professional Leagues also plans to introduce a Canberra team in the same season.
+In June 2024, the APL announced that the Canberra team would not be ready for the 2024–25 season.

+On 13 February 2025, it was reported that the APL had delayed the introduction of Canberra to the 2025–26 season.

+On 8 August 2025, the Western United club's license to compete in the A-League Men and A-League Women competitions was stripped by Football Australia's independent first instance board, which oversees club licensing.
+The club appealed the decision for the board to consider, but was wound-up by the Federal Court of Australia on 28 August 2025, however the club have been granted a stay.
+On 2 September, Football Australia's Appeals and Entry Control Body adjourned its decision on the withdrawal of Western United's licence until 9 September.
+On 6 September 2025, the Western United club's A-Leagues participation was paused for the 2025–26 season, with the possibility of returning at a later date.